-9.2.6.1 Configuring a Point from the Output Definitions/Status Screen
+9.2.7.1 Configuring a Point from the Output Definitions/Status Screen

-To configure a point, go to the Output Definitions/Status screen:
+To configure a point, go to the Output Definitions/Status screen by pressing Alt + O or:

 - 1. Press to open the Main Menu

-- 2. Press $\frac{a}{7}$ (System Configuration)
+- 2. Press (System Configuration)

-- 3. Press 2 (Output Definitions)
+- 3. Press (Output Definitions)